 1-For women, a one-piece swimsuit must be a very serious crime and possibly subject to the death penalty.
 I don't think I have seen anyone younger than the elderly wear one.
 And I will spare you the photos of the elderly in thongs.

-2-Brazilians don't eat.
-Well, they eat an OK-sized lunch, but I dont get the feeling that other meals are of any importance.
 A Brazilian friend of mine was telling me that when she was in Italy for a birthday party the host fussed over the food and fretted about whether the guests would like it.
 As she says, "Brazilians don't care about food.
 At a birthday party here the only two questions are: 'Who is the DJ' and 'Are there enough drinks?'"

 It is surprisingly hard to find a place to eat dinner.
 Partly it could be because it is less safe to be open at night.
 But OK, when in Rome, right?
 Accordingly, I appear to have lost quite a bit of weight in the short time I have been here.
 It goes well with my stunning good looks and my modesty.